Skarlso/blogsource/content/posts/2016-04-16-minecraft-server-aws-s3-backup.md

 fi
 ~~~

-It uses environment properties to define where to upload your world and how many versions to keep.
+It uses environment properties to define where to upload the given world and how many versions to keep.

-I'm calling this from a cron job.
-And it's sitting next to where the Minecraft world is.
+I'm calling this from a cron job, and it's sitting next to where the Minecraft world is.

 That's it folks.

+I'll start expanding on this idea and implement various services, like your own server address, or dropbox, or what have you.

 Happy backing up.